SSG-DRD-IOT/intel_retail_workshop/Video_Performance/media_sdk_decode_windows.md

 ```cpp
     mfxVideoParams.IOPattern = MFX_IOPATTERN_OUT_VIDEO_MEMORY;
 ```
- - We now need to use our new allocator when allocating surface memory for our decoder.
+ - Leverage our new allocator when allocating surface memory for our decoder.

  Replace **Section 5** with the code below.
 ```
     //5.
 Allocate surfaces for decoder
     mfxFrameAllocResponse mfxResponse;